timsutton/aamporter/README.md

 ### Revoked updates

-Unlike Apple, Adobe retains some old updates in its feed, marking them as revoked.
+Adobe retains some old updates in its feed, marking them as revoked.
 By default, aamporter will not fetch and import these, but this can be overrided with the `--include-revoked` option.
 CS updates are almost always cumulative patches, and CS apps are not easily reverted to previous versions (instead requiring a full uninstall/reinstall), but there may particular scenarios for some environments where it's useful to have the earlier versions of updates available.

 ### Creative Cloud

-As of early June 2013, several products also have Creative Cloud-related updates available in the updater feed, with more expected to come very shortly.
-A product's metadata XML seems to always define the element `TargetLicensingType` to have a value of `1` for Creative Cloud updates, and this is currently used to identify these and skip them, as they aren't designed to be deployed.
-In the near future, as the new CC "versions" of other applications are released, this detection mechanism will need to be re-evaluated and an option will be added for including/excluding CC updates.
+There was a brief period after CS6's release when some CS6-era products received updates only available to Creative Cloud customers (for example, DreamWeaver 12.1 and higher).
+These updates weren't designed to be deployed to managed clients, and so aamporter skips them.

+As of June/July 2013, all CC application updates seem to be identified the same as those from CS6 and earlier, and can be retrieved and installed in the same manner.
+The `--build-product-plist` option can also be used against a CC application installer ESD.

 ## Caveats<a name="caveats"></a>